Quantum cryptography: Post-quantum cryptography

-Quantum computers may become a technological reality; it is therefore important to study cryptographic schemes used against adversaries with access to a quantum computer.
+Cryptographically-relevant quantum computers may become a technological reality; it is therefore important to study cryptographic schemes used against adversaries with access to a quantum computer.
 The study of such schemes is often referred to as post-quantum cryptography.
-The need for post-quantum cryptography arises from the fact that many popular encryption and signature schemes (schemes based on ECC and RSA) can be broken using Shor's algorithm for factoring and computing discrete logarithms on a quantum computer.
+The need for post-quantum cryptography arises from the fact that many popular encryption and signature schemes, mainly those based on ECC and RSA, can be broken using Shor's algorithm for factoring and computing discrete logarithms on a quantum computer.
 Examples for schemes that are, as of today's knowledge, secure against quantum adversaries are McEliece and lattice-based schemes, as well as most symmetric-key algorithms.
 Surveys of post-quantum cryptography are available.

-There is also research into how existing cryptographic techniques have to be modified to be able to cope with quantum adversaries.
+Additional research was made into how existing cryptographic techniques have to be modified to be able to cope with quantum adversaries.
 For example, when trying to develop zero-knowledge proof systems that are secure against quantum adversaries, new techniques need to be used: In a classical setting, the analysis of a zero-knowledge proof system usually involves "rewinding", a technique that makes it necessary to copy the internal state of the adversary.
 In a quantum setting, copying a state is not always possible (no-cloning theorem); a variant of the rewinding technique has to be used.

-Post quantum algorithms are also called "quantum resistant", because – unlike quantum key distribution – it is not known or provable that there will not be potential future quantum attacks against them.
+Post-quantum algorithms are also called "quantum resistant", because – unlike quantum key distribution – it is not known or provable that there will not be potential future quantum attacks against them.
 Even though they may possibly be vulnerable to quantum attacks in the future, the NSA is announcing plans to transition to quantum resistant algorithms.
 The National Institute of Standards and Technology (NIST) believes that it is time to think of quantum-safe primitives.